mehranfaiz266/master-dashboard-app/README.md

    npm test -- --watchAll=false --passWithNoTests
    ```

 This repo is intended as a starting point and uses Tailwind CSS for styling.
-The backend functions are left as TODOs for further expansion.
+The dashboard now loads all data directly from BigQuery via Cloud Functions and no longer relies on mock objects.
 The Cloud Functions expect credentials with access to BigQuery.
 Deploy using a service account that has permission to create datasets and tables.

 ### Using BigQuery for live data

 1. Create a Google Cloud service account with permissions to manage BigQuery datasets and tables.
 2. Download its JSON key file and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of this file when running the Firebase functions locally or deploying.
-3. The `getMasterData` Cloud Function will automatically create the `master_data` dataset and the `clients`, `call_numbers`, and `campaigns` tables if they do not exist.
+3. The `getMasterData` Cloud Function will automatically create the `master_data` dataset and the `clients`, `call_numbers`, `campaigns` and `leads` tables if they do not exist.
-4. When the React app loads it calls this function to pull the latest data from BigQuery.
+4. When the React app loads it calls this function along with `getGlobalKpis` to pull the latest data from BigQuery.

 ## Updating your local copy